UCL-ARC/python-tooling/docs/pages/docs.md

 <summary>More details about Sphinx</summary>

-We marginally recommend [MkDocs] over [Sphinx] due to it's ease of use, preference for Markdown, and slightly better support of our preferred docstring style.
+We marginally recommend [MkDocs] over [Sphinx] due to it's ease of use, preference for Markdown, and more support for a variety of docstring styles.

 However the [Sphinx] tool has long been the de-facto standard in the scientific Python ecosystem.
 It is widely used, customisable, and well tested.
 If you need a [Sphinx